danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/6_-_Chapter_6__Enhanced_Quality_—_Raising_Your_Standards,_Getting_Best_Results (1).md

 ### Toward Quality as Culture

 In the vibrant chaos of Razorbeam and DriftLoaf, an intriguing thing began to emerge: the shift from individual quality hacks to an ingrained cultural habit.
 The promise of AI tools, while often viewed as bells and whistles, was doing something more profound.
-As Miranda, the CEO of Razorbeam, always says while adjusting her sticky note fortress, "Quality isn't just for projects.
+As Eleanor, the CEO of Razorbeam, always says while adjusting her sticky note fortress, "Quality isn't just for projects.
 It's for our culture."

 One fateful day, Marva found herself up against the office clock, tasked with drafting Razorbeam's new mission statement.
 With a caffeine-fueled spark, she decided to leverage each AI tool at her disposal.
 Enter the wittily named ChatGPT, which she sought to use like a seasoned camp counselor for her creative spirit.